Rubix982/tech-toasts/content/IoT/Attacks As Per Architecture.md

 ### Sinkhole Attack

-Sensors, which are left unattended in the network
+Sensors, which are left unattended in the network.

 ### Sewage Pool Attack